walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 version of Minecraft client you want to run so that your client and server are compatible.

 6. Once you've joined the game, press the `/` key located at the bottom right of your keyboard.
 A prompt will appear.
 Type the following then press enter: `js 1 + 1` The number 2 should be displayed.

 ...
 Well Done!
-You've just confirmed you can run Javascript code from within the Minecraft Console.
+You've just confirmed you can run JavaScript code from within the Minecraft Console.

 ## Variables

 A variable is how you name something for the computer (and you the programmer) to remember.
-You create a new variable in Javascript using the `var` keyword...
+You create a new variable in JavaScript using the `var` keyword...

     /js var location = 'Blackrock Castle'

 ... creates a new variable called `location` and stores the text `Blackrock Castle` in it.
 Now the computer has a new item in its memory called `location`.
 We can use that name like this...

     /js echo( location )